tonghuikang/lux-ai-2021/README.md

 #### Future roadmap

-- (Necessary for competitive submission) When resources are depleting - secure city tiles.
+- (Necessary for competitive submission) When resources are depleting - secure city tiles by providing fuel to last through the remaining nights.
 - Consider the use of carts
 - Collision avoidance
 - Offensive strategies (start with interfering opponent operations)